tomeddie/tomeddie/README.md

 # Hi, I'm Tom Whaley

-Senior Software Engineer at [AppFolio](https://www.appfolio.com), where I work in the Accounting domain building software that property managers rely on to run their businesses.
+Senior Software Engineer at [AppFolio](https://www.appfolio.com), where I work in the Accounting Domain building software that property managers rely on to run their businesses.
 I've spent the last several years going deep on event-driven architecture, full-stack feature delivery, and — more recently — figuring out how AI tooling can make engineering teams meaningfully faster.

 I care about building things that last: well-designed systems, clear documentation, and teams that understand the *why* behind the code.